Entyvio IV (Vedolizumab)

 If you forget or miss an appointment for your infusion, schedule another appointment as soon as possible.
 Contact your doctor if you're unsure what to do.

-Important: Don’t stop using Entyvio without talking to your doctor first, even if you feel better.
+Important: Don't stop using Entyvio without talking to your doctor first.
+Continue treatment for as long as your doctor recommends.

 Side Effects